 New Students.
 All new students should carefully read the catalog sections entitled Undergraduate Admissions.
 Entering freshmen should give special attention to course credit that can be obtained by the College Level Examination Program (CLEP) examinations usually given prior to the beginning of the fall semester.
 Transfer students should read the paragraphs dealing with admission of transfer students and transfer of credits from other colleges and universities in the Undergraduate Admissions section of this catalog.

 Distance Degree Program.
 One distance education program is available at the undergraduate level.
-The Bachelor of Science in Plant and Soil Science with a specialization in hoticulture is detailed in the catalog under the Department of Plant and Soil Science.
+The Bachelor of Science in Plant and Soil Science with a specialization in horticulture is detailed in the catalog under the Department of Plant and Soil Science.

 Back to Top

 Course descriptions for the college's various specializations can be found within the catalog information for each department.
 Those courses with an AGSC prefix that are common to many disciplines within the college can be accessed by clicking on the link below.